LiudmylaStrokan/PuppiesHerokuapp/README.md

 }
 ```

-The runner class scans all feature files under features folder and executes all scenarios with @regression tag
-on

-#### To run the best algorithm to resolve the fake gold bar challenge

 In oder to run other tests you change priority to 2,3 in tag and use the following maven command.
 Otherwise, the tests will run according to tags priority.

 ```shell script